 As they say, hindsight is 20/20.
 It’s easy now to look backwards and say, “could have”, “should have” and “would have”.
 While stock options and executive compensation are fantastic tools for building substantial wealth, they can just as easily devastate a once secure financial future.
 So, what are you doing now to ensure you capture value in your stock compensation programs?
 Loving your employer is great but be rational in considering how to manage your employer stock.
 How to manage non-qualified stock options (NQO) is particularly critical due to the fact that you will have a limited time to exercise your grants and you will lose all value if stock price goes below the grant price.

 There are plenty of great reasons to maintain or even grow your investment in your employer stock.
 Don’t let love blind your decision making or risk your family’s future.
 Have a plan and verify that plan with an experienced executive advisor to strengthen your decision making.

-If you’d like to learn more about how to manage employee stock options, ESPP plans, or deferred compensation plans, give us a call at 860-264-1111.
-We'd love to tell you about our 10Ex Executive Wealth Audit.
-Thank you!
+If you’d like to learn more about how to manage employee stock options, ESPP plans, or deferred compensation plans, feel free to schedule a complimentary 15-minute intro call with us.
+Select a Date & Time - Calendly Thank you!

 Spurstone is a registered investment adviser.
 Information presented is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
 Investments involve risk and, unless otherwise stated, are not guaranteed.
 Be sure to first consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein.
 Past performance is not indicative of future performance.